Recipes and Entries

 Japanese Umeboshi (Salted Plum) Pickles

 This is one of the classic pickles of Japan made from a type of green sour apricots (ume).
-My memories of growing up in Kamakura centers around making umebosh (salted plums)i and umeshu (plum wine) with my grandmother every June.
-Umeboshi is regarded as a medicinal food to aid digestion.
-There is an old Japanese say that an umeboshi a day, keeps the doctors away!
+My summer memories of growing up in Kamakura centers around making umebosh (salted plums)i and umeshu (plum wine) with my grandmother in June.
+Umeboshi is an ancient medicinal food to aid digestion.
+I can't think of another Japanese food that is revered as much as umeboshi.
+Here is a story I wrote years ago for Saveur about my grandmother's umeboshi

 |Posted on May 10, 2015 at 6:50 PM||comments (0)|